aurorax-space/idl-aurorax/README.md

 IDL> .reset
 ```

 If you installed the code manually, you can download the latest Zip file and overwite the existing files.
-Then, add and new `.run` commands to your startup file as defined in the "Installation" section above.
+Then, add any new `.run` commands to your startup file as defined in the "Installation" section above.

 - [Latest packaged release](https://data.aurorax.space/data/software/idl-aurorax/latest.zip)
 - [Browse previous releases](https://data.aurorax.space/data/software/idl-aurorax)